Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Problem Statement

 \subsection{Stochastic MPC: A Benchmark Model-Based Design}

-Our focus is on output-feedback SMPC \cite{OFSMPC:cannon2012, OFSMPC:farina2015, OFSMPC:joa2023, OFSMPC:ridderhof2020, OFSMPC:hokayem2012}, which is typically approached by enforcing a separation principle within the design, augmenting full-state-feedback SMPC (see \cite[Table 2]{SMPC:mesbah2016}) with state estimation.
-Several formulations of SMPC methods have been developed in the literature; our formulation here is based on an affine policy parameterization, following e.g., \cite{OFSMPC:joa2023} and those listed in \cite[Table 2]{SMPC:mesbah2016}, with the changes that we consider output tracking and output constraint satisfaction, as opposed to state objectives.
+Several formulations of SMPC methods have been developed in the literature \cite[Table 2]{SMPC:mesbah2016}.
+Our focus is on output-feedback SMPC \cite{OFSMPC:cannon2012, OFSMPC:farina2015, OFSMPC:joa2023, OFSMPC:ridderhof2020, OFSMPC:hokayem2012}, which is typically approached by enforcing a separation principle within the design, augmenting full-state-feedback SMPC with state estimation.
+Our formulation here is based on an affine feedback-policy parameterization, following e.g., \cite{OFSMPC:farina2015, OFSMPC:joa2023}, with the modifications that we consider output tracking and output constraints, as opposed to state objectives.
+The SMPC method under consideration here also integrates interpolation of initial condition \cite{Kohler2022, Schluter2022}, which is required for recursive feasibility with unbounded noise, and approximation of chance constraints \cite{Ono2008}, which leads to a tractable optimization problem.